andwax/2016-03-wapo-uber/README.md

 * New tract center latitudes and longitudes were again address validated.
 Only 7 were not valid, and so those points were manually moved the smallest distance possible to a valid address.

 ###Data Dictionary
-The following fields are available in the data download
+The following fields are available in the data download:
 * **"timestamp"** : `string`, Date and Time (EST) when API was pinged
 * **"surge_multiplier"**: `float`, The surge multiplier for the current time and location
 * **"expected_wait_time"**: `integer`, The number of seconds rider may have to wait between requesting a car, and the car's arrival